 I have also not seen anything to suggest that it is illegal for people to bring VPN software with them into the country.
 Additionally, there are thousands of Chinese businesses that use VPNs for secure networking solutions, and this is also perfectly legal.
 But if you wanted to create your own VPN company based in Beijing that would help other Chinese residents evade restrictions, that would probably be a bad idea.

 Bottom line: Using a VPN in China for personal use is legal and very common, provided you aren’t using the VPN to do illegal stuff.
 Using an offshore (non-Chinese) VPN with a good track record (all of the VPNs in this guide) will further protect you from any issues.
 That being said, I’m not a lawyer, so do your own research and proceed with caution.

-A lot has changed in the past year, especially since coronavirus rolled out on the world stage.
-Since then, even getting to China has been challenging for many people.
+A lot has changed in the past few years, especially since coronavirus rolled out on the world stage.
+Since then, even getting to China has been challenging for many people, especially with some of the recent policies.
 But assuming you can even get there, you will want a good VPN for China to ensure a safe and free online experience.

 Despite extensive and rigorous efforts to block websites in China, a VPN is a simple and easy solution that will consistently get through the Great Firewall and unblock content.
 And while a good VPN will cost a few dollars per month, it is a small price to pay for getting unrestricted access to all your favorite websites, while also restoring privacy.